 When everyone else is exchanging pleasantries but you’re over here plotting how to get first dibs on the best pieces of turkey.

 When your mom makes a different kind of stuffing than the one you’ve been looking forward to all year and you have to pretend she didn’t just crush your dreams.

 When you’re starving and Aunt Ethel is holding up the buffet line.

-When you’re stuck between two people who are debating the merits of brining vs. basting.
+When you’re stuck between two people who are debating the merits of brining versus basting.

-When you suddenly remember that you agreed to do the dishes this year.
+When you suddenly remember that you volunteered to do the dishes this year.

 When you’re breaking out in the meat sweats, and your cousin chooses that exact moment to take a selfie.